sensu/sensu-docs/content/sensu-go/6.8/operations/deploy-sensu/secure-postgres.md

 }
 {{< /code >}}

-For Sensu to use certificate authentication, we need to restart the backend service to load the environment variables we set:
+For Sensu to use certificate authentication, you must restart the backend service to load the environment variables set previously:

 {{< code shell >}}
 sudo systemctl restart sensu-backend.service